bitcoinj/httpseed/README.md

 * And for good measure, can also serve DNS queries too with a simple built in DNS server.
 * Crawl speed can be specified in terms of successful connects per second, rather than the crude number-of-threads approach used by other crawlers.
-* Exports statistics and controls using JMX, so you can reconfigure it at runtime and view charts of things like connects/sec or CPU usage using any JMX console, like Mission Control.

 There is support in bitcoinj git master (from 0.13 onwards) for using the protobuf based protocol.